-Creamy Cajun Shrimp Pasta With Crab & Eggplant a.k.a.
+Cajun Shrimp and Crab Pasta with Eggplant a.k.a.
 Eggplant Pirogue

-If you love Cajun shrimp pasta then this recipe is for you!
-The addition of crispy fried eggplant and juicy crab claws pairs perfectly with this creamy shrimp sauce – it’s a match made in heaven.
+If you love Cajun shrimp and crab pasta then this recipe is for you!
+The addition of crispy fried eggplant pairs perfectly with the creamy sauce – it’s a match made in heaven.
 It’s packed with flavor and will leave you wanting more.
 Plus, it’s a great way to use up any leftover eggplant you may have and whenever you’re using Cajun spice you just can’t go wrong!

-Our love affair with cajun cuisine runs pretty deep.
+If you know me, you know my love affair with Cajun cuisine runs pretty deep.
 This treasured recipe is inspired by the Cajun dish, Eggplant Pirogue served at Copeland’s, a restaurant that originated in New Orleans.
-Because the dish is so scrumptious, we were on a mission to create our own version and what we came up with is sooooo good!
-It may even better:) It’s a mouthwatering combination of flavors. we hope you give it a try!
+Because the dish is so scrumptious, I was on a mission to create my own version and what I came up with is sooooo good!
+It may even better:) It’s a mouthwatering combination of flavors.
+I hope you give it a try!
 This dish is very hands on but it is so worth it!

 Eggplant – peeled and cut in 1/2 inch thick discs.
 You can leave peel on if you’d like.
-We prefer it without the skin.
+I prefer it without the skin.

 Canola Oil – for frying eggplant.
 Use a non-gmo canola oil.
 You can also use avocado oil.
 Try not to use highly processed vegetable oils.

-We prefer angel hair for this dish but you can use whole wheat pasta, penne pasta or fettuccine noodles just to name a few.
+Angel Hair Pasta – I love angel hair for this dish but you can use whole wheat pasta, penne pasta or fettuccine noodles just to name a few.
+You can use dried or fresh pasta.

 Green Onions

-Butter – As always, we suggest grass-fed European butter!
+Butter – As always, I suggest grass-fed European butter!

 Fresh Parsley – for garnish.
 You can also garnish with dried parsley if that’s what you have.

-Jonah Crab Claws – You can substitute jonah crab claws with snow crab claws (our preference but we could not find locally) or lump crabmeat.
+Jonah Crab Claws – You can substitute jonah crab claws with snow crab claws (my preference but I could not find locally) or lump crabmeat.
+I wouldn’t suggest using imitation crabmeat in this recipe.

 Heavy Whipping Cream – Using half and half is fine.